 TA approaches are widely used by both the industry and academia to detect anomalies or attacks.
-With more than two decades of research, we have seen a myriad of solutions (e.g., [100]-[103]) targeting at different types of threats.
-However, as networks attacks become more and more sophisticated and traffic encryption is widely used by all the parties, detection approaches based on traditional TA gradually become incompetent to tackle modern attacks.
-Therefore, researchers began adopting FGTA to model hosts and clients' application-layer behaviors to detect such attacks/anomalies.
-In this subsection, we elaborate on FGTA-based attack/anomaly detection approaches, introducing their applicable scenarios and operation mechanisms (Table V shows an overview).
+With more than two decades of research, we have seen a myriad of solutions (e.g., [160]-[163]) targeting at different types of threats.
+However, as network attacks become increasingly sophisticated, detection approaches based on traditional TA are gradually becoming insufficient to address modern threats, particularly those occurring at or above the application layer.
+For example, traditional TA approaches may excel at detecting conventional DDoS attacks but often fall short in identifying application-layer anomalies, such as online social network bots or data exfiltration.
+Therefore, researchers began adopting FGTA to model endpoints' or users' behaviors to detect such attacks/anomalies.
+In this subsection, we elaborate on FGTAbased attack/anomaly detection approaches, introducing their applicable scenarios and operation mechanisms (Table VI shows an overview).